-Mortgage escrow is one of the more confusing topics when it comes to home investment.
-We have broken down commonly asked questions about mortgage escrow so you can be informed as you choose a lender and as you embark on the journey of homeownership.
+Mortgage escrow can be a confusing topic when it comes to home investment.
+That’s why we’ve broken down commonly asked questions about mortgage escrow so you can be informed as you choose a lender and take the next step toward homeownership.

 To determine your escrow amount, your lender or mortgage servicer will add your annual property tax and insurance premium amounts together and divide that number by 12.

-The amount in your escrow account can vary during the year as payments are made and because of tax assessment and insurance premium adjustments.
-Lenders will typically cover any shortfalls until they can adjust your monthly payment to make up for tax and insurance premium increases, but be sure to ask you lender how they handle escrow shortfall situations.
+The amount in your escrow account can vary during the year as payments are made and because of tax assessments and insurance premium adjustments.
+Lenders will typically cover any shortfalls until they can adjust your monthly payment to make up for tax and insurance premium increases but be sure to ask you lender how they handle escrow shortfall situations.

-Your lender may require you to pay as much as one-sixth of the total annual taxes and insurance premiums each month, but that is the maximum amount they can ask you to pay.⁴
+Your lender may require you to pay as much as two months’ worth of the total annual taxes and insurance premiums each month, providing you with an escrow cushion, but that is the maximum amount they can ask you to pay.

 A shortage in your escrow account is when you don’t have enough funds in escrow because of an increase in taxes or insurance premiums.
 If you have a shortage, you will be responsible for paying the difference of the funds needed to cover taxes and insurance.
 However, you will have the choice to either pay the entire amount in one sum or to spread it out over the year.